Mutalenic/Clinic-Database/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Vet Clinic Database
+# Clinic Database

-> In this project I use a relational database to create the initial data structure for a vet clinic.
-I create a table to store animals' information, insert some data into it, and query it.
+> In this project we used a relational database (PostgreSQL) to create the initial data structure for a clinic. we create multiple tables to store clinic informations, and save the query's to the schema sql file.

 ## schema diagram